rjtmahinay/blog-rjtmahinay/clcs3z45r000308mdgn6sfelw.md

 ### The Controller Layer

 This consists of your API definitions in Micronaut.
-It is similar to Spring's @Controller but the difference is you need an additional @RestController for your return type to be serialized.
+It is similar to Spring's **Controller** but the difference is you need an additional **RestController** for your return type to be serialized.
 In Micronaut, it is already done by one annotation.

 ```java
 // Used for making the API managed by Micronaut threading